SouthernMethodistUniversity/coding/README.md

 -----

 Session Leader: Aren Cambre
-Partially based on previous work by Aren Cambre

 Our curriculum is based on the Digital Research Institute (DHRI) Curriculum by Graduate Center Digital Initiatives.